Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-save-canvas-as-an-image.md

 });
 ```

-We create a temporary link `href` on which we will place the canvas's data url and then click it.
+We create a temporary link `href` on which we will place the canvas's data URL and then click it.

-We are using the `toDataURL` function which returns a base64 image string that looks something like this:
+We are using the `toDataURL` function, which returns a base64 image string that looks something like this:

 ```js
 // "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAUAAAAFCAYAAACNby